carlosp420/nymphalidae_diversification/MS.md

 For analyses, we used the phylogenetic trees from the study of @wahlberg2009 that were generated using DNA sequence data from 10 gene regions for 398 of the 540 valid genera in Nymphalidae.
-We employed @wahlberg2009 maximum clade credibility tree (supp. mat.
+We employed @wahlberg2009 maximum clade credibility tree (MCC tree) (supp. mat.
 01) as well as a random sample of 1000 trees from their BEAST run after burnin.
 Their original BEAST run was for 40 million generations.
 We used a burnin of 25 million generations and took a random sample of 1000 trees using Burntrees v.0.1.9 <http://www.abc.se/~nylander/>